 In modern spoken English Progressive Tense form can also be used with “going to”.
 I’m going to be working all day tomorrow, so I won’t have time to buy Mother’s present.
 Mənsabahbütüngünüişləməkdəolacam, beləlikləanamahədiyyəalmağavaxtımolmayacaq.

 We think “going to+be doing” is a lexico-grammatical rather than pure grammatical way of expressing futurity.
 In addition to expressing future action at a certain moment in the future, it denotes intention, planned action.
 However, it should be noted that it is not a tense form, but the continuous form of the non-finite form of the verb, namely, the continuous infinitive.
-Present Progressive or present form of “to be going to” for the planned future action is translated into Azerbaijani by lexical way-by means of the words with modal coloring “fikrindəolmaq”, “niyyətindəolmaq”, “üzrəolmaq”, “planlaşdırmaq” etc.
+Present Progressive or present form of “to be going to” for the planned future action is translated into Azerbaijani by lexical way using the words with modal coloring “fikrindəolmaq”, “niyyətindəolmaq”, “üzrəolmaq”, “planlaşdırmaq” etc.

 The Present Perfect as a Grammatical Way of Expressing Futurity and the Way of Conveying It in Azerbaijani